 In this article we're digging deeper into what employee turnover is, how you can measure it and why people actually leave in the first place.

-Employee turnover is the proportion of employees that leave your organisation during a set period - usually a year.
+Employee turnover is the proportion of employees that leave your organisation during

 Employee turnover can be very top-level, simply representing all workers who have left in a given year.